PAHdb/pyPAHdb/README.md

 [Astrophysics & Astrochemistry Laboratory](https://www.astrochemistry.org) at
 [NASA Ames Research Center](https://www.nasa.gov/centers/ames).

-Since FY19 the NASA Ames PAH IR Spectroscopic Database and pyPAHdb are being supported through a directed Work Package at NASA Ames titled: "_Laboratory Astrophysics – The NASA Ames PAH IR Spectroscopic Database_".
+From FY2025 onward the NASA Ames PAH IR Spectroscopic Database is being supported through the Laboratory Astrophysics Round 3 directed Work Package at NASA Ames.

-Since FY23 the NASA Ames PAH IR Spectroscopic Database and pyPAHdb are being supported through the Laboratory Astrophysics Round 2 directed Work Package at NASA Ames.
+From FY2023-2025 the NASA Ames PAH IR Spectroscopic Database was supported through the Laboratory Astrophysics Round 2 directed Work Package at NASA Ames.

+From FY2019-2022 the NASA Ames PAH IR Spectroscopic Database was supported through a directed Work Package at NASA Ames titled: “_Laboratory Astrophysics & The NASA Ames PAH IR Spectroscopic Database_”.

-pyPAHdb uses a precomputed matrix of theoretically calculated PAH emission spectra from version 3.00 of the library of computed spectra.
+pyPAHdb uses a precomputed matrix of theoretically calculated PAH emission spectra.
 This matrix has been constructed from a collection of _"astronomical"_ PAHs, which meet the following criteria and include the fullerenes C<sub>60</sub> and C<sub>70</sub>:

 ```IDL
 magnesium=0 oxygen=0 iron=0 silicium=0 chx=0 ch2=0 c>20 hydrogen>0
 ```

-The PAH emission spectra have been calculated employing a PAH emission model using the following parameters:
+The PAH emission spectra have been calculated employing a PAH emission model using the following general parameters:

 - A calculated vibrational temperature upon the absorption of a 7 eV photon
 - A calculated integrated band intensity after following the entire emission cascade
-- A redshift of 15 /cm to mimic _some_ anharmonic effect
 - A Gaussian emission profile with a FWHM of 15 cm<sup>-1</sup>

+Depending on the configuration of the selected version of the precomputed matrix, there can be variation in these parameters.

 Additional information can be found at the NASA Ames PAH IR Spectroscopic Database website, which is located at